1. Set up a Target Audience for the Website

 - Consider using contrasting colours: People with visual impairments have a hard time reading if the background doesn’t contrast perfectly.
 They could get fed up and leave altogether.

-Check our web development services page to know how we can help you build a website that is accessible to all.
+Check our web development services in Mumbai page to know how we can help you build a website that is accessible to all.

 11. Build a User-friendly yet Creative Website